Deadlineem/Multi-Stat/README.md

 that the provider allows outbound sockets.

-To use Multi-Stat after installing MineStat, simply download it and add it into your IIS/Wamp/Xampp website folder then edit the settings.php file.
+To use Multi-Stat after installing MineStat, simply download it and add it into your IIS/Wamp/Xampp or hosted website folder then edit the settings.php file.

 Inside the settings.php you will find the site title and header